KrisChambers/ntt/README.md

 A query has 3 possible parts to it.
 All, Any, or None.

 1. All: All of the components must be present.
-2. Any: Atleast one of the components must be present.
+2. Any: At least one of the components must be present.
 3. None: None of the components should be present.

 So for instance if we have a query that looks like `{ all: [A], any: [B, C], none: [D]}` this will return all entities that have component A and not D, and B or C.